-Competition winners for our grant programs in conjunction with the Leukemia and Lymphoma Society (LLS) and Alex's Lemonade Stand Foundation have been announced.
-Following is a brief introduction to the principal investigator and the primary topic of research for our first grant cycle.
+Following are competition winners for our grant in conjunction with the Leukemia and Lymphoma Society (LLS) and Alex's Lemonade Stand Foundation.
+Below is a brief introduction to the principal investigator and the primary topic of research for our first grant cycle.
 We are thrilled to have such a strong, diverse selection of renown researchers as partners.

 RUNX1-LLS (Leukemia and Lymphoma Society) 2017 Grant Awardees